heidelberg-hepml/lgatr/README.md

 - Support for torch's automatic mixed precision; critical operations are performed in `float32`
 - Interface to the geometric algebra: Embedding and extracting multivectors; spurions for symmetry breaking at the input level
 - Many hyperparameters to play with, organized via the `SelfAttentionConfig`, `CrossAttentionConfig`, `MLPConfig` and `LGATRConfig` objects
+- `LGATrSlim` and `ConditionalLGATrSlim` as more efficient variants that use only scalar and vector representations

 ## Examples